UNISvalbard/KHO-continuum-detection-analysis/README.md

 MISS-1 & MISS-2 continuum detection:
 - Detect possible continuum spectra in spectral images from the MISS-1 and MISS-2 spectrograph.
-- Detection is based on identifying the three main auroral emission lines and a peak in the row mean.
+- Detection is based on identifying the three main auroral emission lines and a peak in the row-wise mean.

 MISS-1 & MISS-2 post-detection analysis:
 - Use the output of the MISS-1 & MISS-2 continuum detection scripts.